clevessonmendonca/Github-Finder/README.md

 # Github-Finder
-React.js project consuming data from GitHub API
+React.js project consuming data from GitHub API, to find Github users and see their repositories (in progress)

 # 🚀 **Techs**